 Felt closeness to each parent

-Summary of findings: comparison of students in the target school relative to other
+Summary of findings: Comparison of students in the target school relative to other High

-High Achieving Schools and national norms on major risk and protective factors
+Achieving Schools and national norms on personal adjustment, and on major risk and

-Analysis of risk and protective factors that are especially salient to the target school and its students
+Analysis of risk and protective factors that are especially salient in the target school and its

 Testimonials From School and Organizational Leaders